Core Academic Course Descriptions for Session 2, 2023-2024

 This

-Please note: a $100 annual course fee is due prior to the first session.
+Please note: a $100 annual course fee is due before the first session.
 Light work may be expected, such as reviewing handouts, up to 30 min./wk.
 Instructor: Dr. Steve Yoshinaga.
-Max: 10
+Max: 12

 show less